Wessam-K/Python/README.md

-we bring you the latest and greatest in Python programming!
+We bring you the latest and greatest in Python programming!
 Our channel is dedicated to helping you master the Python language, from beginner to advanced topics.

 We cover a wide range of topics, including data analysis, web development, game development, machine learning, and more.
 Our tutorials are designed to be easy to follow and hands-on, with plenty of code examples and exercises to help you learn by doing.